marks-kram/JavaUno-Online-Frontend/README.md

 ## changeLog

-### Version 2.0
-* New feature: built-in qr-scanner
-* New optional feature: tokenized-game-create (see #tokenized-game-create) (limited downwards compatibility)
-* New feature: You can switch the game to another device
-* New feature: You can leave the running game (will become a bot)
-* New feature: You can kick players (humans and bots, humans will become bots)
-* New feature: You and the other players can commit to stop running game
-* Security: use trusted base for urls in generated qr-codes
-* Improvement: Beginning Player is selected randomly (or the last winner)
-* Improvement: Last put card is visible in winner dialog

 ### Version 1.2
 * improved ux: beautified processing animation
 * bugfix: restore localStorage Items. could be removed while leaving another game